 Willis Towers Watson plc is a leading global advisory, broking and solutions company that helps clients around the world turn risk into a path for growth.
-The Company has more than 43,000 employees servicing clients in more than 140 countries
+The Company has more than 45,000 employees servicing clients in over 140 countries.